safednn-group/nap-ood/README.md

 2. Y. Gal and Z. Ghahramani, “Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning,” in ICML, 2016.
 3. S. Liang, Y. Li, and R. Srikant, “Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks,” ICLR, 2018.
 4. B. Lakshminarayanan, A. Pritzel, and C. Blundell, “Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles,” in NIPS, 2017.
-5. T. Salimans, A. Karpathy, X. Chen, and D. P. Kingma, “Pixelcnn++: Improving the pixelcnn with discretized logistic mixture likelihood and other modifications,” ICLR, 2017.
-6. A. Bendale and T. E. Boult, “Towards Open Set Deep Networks,” in CVPR, 2016.
+5. A. Bendale and T. E. Boult, “Towards Open Set Deep Networks,” in CVPR, 2016.
-7. Lee, K., Lee, K., Lee, H., Shin, J.: A simple unified framework for detecting out-of-distribution samples and adversarial attacks (2018).
+6. Lee, K., Lee, K., Lee, H., Shin, J.: A simple unified framework for detecting out-of-distribution samples and adversarial attacks (2018).
-8. Reiss, T., Hoshen, Y.: Mean-shifted contrastive loss for anomaly detection (2021).
+7. Reiss, T., Hoshen, Y.: Mean-shifted contrastive loss for anomaly detection (2021).
-9. Huang, R., Geng, A., Li, Y.: On the importance of gradients for detecting distributional shifts in the wild (2021).
+8. Huang, R., Geng, A., Li, Y.: On the importance of gradients for detecting distributional shifts in the wild (2021).
-10. Hendrycks, D., Mazeika, M., Dietterich, T.: Deep anomaly detection with outlier exposure (2019).
+9. Hendrycks, D., Mazeika, M., Dietterich, T.: Deep anomaly detection with outlier exposure (2019).
-11. Weitang Liu, Xiaoyun Wang, John Owens, and Yixuan Li.
+10. Weitang Liu, Xiaoyun Wang, John Owens, and Yixuan Li.
 Energy-based out-of-distribution detection (2020).
-12. Yiyou Sun and Chuan Guo and Yixuan Li.
+11. Yiyou Sun and Chuan Guo and Yixuan Li.
 ReAct: Out-of-distribution Detection With Rectified Activations (2021).
-13. A. Djurisic, N. Bozanic, A. Ashok, R. Liu Extremely Simple Activation Shaping for Out-of-Distribution Detection (2022).
+12. A. Djurisic, N. Bozanic, A. Ashok, R. Liu Extremely Simple Activation Shaping for Out-of-Distribution Detection (2022).